Personalized Care in Treating Bladder Cancer

 - Partial cystectomy: When bladder cancer is more invasive and has spread to the muscle wall, but is still small, our team can remove only a portion of the bladder, with the bladder wall, and then close the bladder so function remains.
 Due to a smaller bladder, more frequent urination may be necessary.

 - Radical cystectomy: This surgical procedure removes the entire bladder when a larger bladder cancer tumor is present or if the cancer has spread to several areas of the bladder.
 Our team will also provide reconstructive surgery options to store and remove urine after the bladder is removed.
+Though it has been standard protocol to remove the reproductive system along with the bladder in female bladder cancer patients, UH surgeons are able to perform organ-sparing cystectomy in appropriate candidates.
+This allows female patients to retain their ovaries, vaginal length and sexual function after surgery.

 As our team continues to advance cancer care, bladder cancer clinical trials may also be recommended by our team.
 As an academic medical center, access to these promising new treatments are available at University Hospitals that are not yet readily available to the public.